n8n-io/n8n-docs/docs/code/luxon.md

 	// For example "Today's date is 1646834498755"
 	```

+## Date and time behavior in n8n

+Be aware of the following:

+* In a workflow, n8n converts dates and times to strings between nodes.
+Keep this in mind when doing arithmetic on dates and times from other nodes.
+* With vanilla JavaScript, you can convert a string to a date with `new Date('2019-06-23')`.
+In Luxon, you must use a function explicitly stating the format, such as `DateTime.fromISO('2019-06-23')` or `DateTime.fromFormat("23-06-2019", "dd-MM-yyyy")`.

 ## Setting the timezone in n8n

 Luxon uses the n8n timezone.
 This value is either: